top of page

 This happens because wholeness is the frequency of presence.

-Part 2: The Mechanism
+Part 2: The Process

 All versions exist simultaneously